 - 2 teaspoons salt

-- 32 fl oz (1 liter) vegetable broth, about 6 cups - or water
+- 32 fl oz (or 1 liter) vegetable broth, about 6 cups - or water

 - Put the oil in a medium Dutch oven over medium-high heat.
 Fry the onions until translucent, lower the heat to medium if necessary.
 Add the spices and stir.
 Add sweet potatoes and potatoes and saute them for 1-2 minutes.
 Add the rest of the ingredients, cover the vegetables with water and bring to a boil.
 Boil for 30 minutes then lower the heat to low and cook for 1 hour.